 Schools aim to make a modest surplus from their income to invest in new buildings and facilities.
 Below we offer you a quick look at building projects over the past decade and what is on offer for our students.

-- The 125th Anniversary Halls were dedicated by HRH the Duchess of Cornwall in February 2014.
+- The 125th Anniversary Halls were dedicated by HRH the Duchess of Cornwall in 2014.
 The whole school community benefits from this award-winning facility which includes a 300-seat auditorium, boasting some of the best acoustics in the country.
 An orchestra pit, technical box and recording studio provide girls with exciting opportunities to enjoy Music and Drama.
-In addition the Drama Studio is in full dark mode.
+In addition, the Drama Studio is in full dark mode.
 The Auditorium offers a capacious environment for weekly Senior School assemblies and has proved a perfect venue to host prestigious speakers.
-Prep School girls also make the best use of the facilities with their drama productions and nativity plays.
-The Forum Cafe and Bar enable an event to have a wonderful social element.
+Prep School girls also make the best use of the facilities with their drama productions and Nativity plays.
+The Forum Cafe is open to students after School and a licensed Bar enables evening events to have a wonderful social element for parents.

 - The Music Block - home of different sized music rooms, a small recital room and music technology.

-- The Littlewood Lodge - named by former Prep School girls, this garden building nestles at the edge of the little woods.
-This building provides Prep girls with an education inside space outside.
+- Littlewood Lodge - named by former Prep School girls, this garden building nestles at the edge of the girls’ ‘little woods’ and provides a teaching space connected to nature.

 To see how the School site has evolved since opening in 1885, please see our timeline.